 In these situations, counselling helps you to understand yourself better and through that understanding, help you find what’s right for you.

 How I Work

-We all have our struggles, this is normal.
-The question is then, how to find a way through those struggles, how to manage them better.
-Therapy can help you develop a positive sense of yourself so you can follow the path you choose.
-It can help you learn to manage the negative feelings associated with your struggles; to recognise, understand and change self-defeating patterns, to heal past pain.
-It can help unlock and foster the inner strength needed to learn new ways of behaving in relationships and to deal with crises, thereby boosting self-esteem and feelings of self-worth.
-As a therapist, my focus is to help you understand yourself so that you can work on the issues affecting you.I am warm, easygoing, down-to-earth and very engaged, and the way I work is to establish a strong connection and relationship between us.
-We work together.
+Counselling can help you learn to manage the negative feelings associated with your struggles; to recognise, understand and change self-defeating patterns, to heal past pain.
+It can help unlock and foster the inner strength needed to learn new ways of behaving in relationships and to deal with crises, boosting self-esteem and feelings of self-worth.

 You can talk about anything that is troubling you.
-You can face a crisis or make a life-changing decision, change your self-image and the way you relate to people.
+You can face a crisis or make a life-changing decision, change your self-image, explore your sense of identity and the way you relate to people.
 All in a safe, confidential and non-judgemental environment.

 Training, qualifications & experience

-I am an experienced and qualified counsellor and have been working as a counsellor since 2001.
-I am registered and accredited with the UKCP (UK Council for Psychotherapy).
+I am an experienced counsellor in practice since 2002.
+I am registered and accredited with the UKCP and hold a diploma in Counselling.

-My experience includes working with a diverse range of clients, of differing genders, ages, sexual orientations including LGBTQ clients, from all socio-economic classes, with differing national, cultural, racial and religious backgrounds.
+I have worked in the NHS, in Higher Education and in Private Practice, where my experience includes working with a diverse range of clients, of differing genders, sexual orientations and identities, from all socio-economic classes, with differing national, cultural, racial and religious backgrounds.

 Accredited register membership